tillitis/tkey-ssh-agent/README.md

 The signer app normally requires the USB stick to be physically touched for signing to complete.
-For special purposes it can be compiled with this requirement removed, by setting the environment variable `TKEY_SIGNER_APP_NO_TOUCH` to some value when building.
+For special purposes it can be compiled with this requirement removed by setting the environment variable `TKEY_SIGNER_APP_NO_TOUCH` when building.
 Example: `make TKEY_SIGNER_APP_NO_TOUCH=yesplease`.

 The client apps will also stop displaying this requirement.
-Of course this changes the signer app binary and as a consequence the derived private key and identity will change.
+Of course, this changes the signer app binary and as a consequence, the derived private key and identity will change.

 ## The RNG stream app

 This app generates a continuous stream of high quality random numbers that can be read from the TKey's serial port device.
-In Linux for example like: `dd bs=1 count=1024 if=/dev/ttyACM0 of=rngdata` (or just a plain `cat`).
+An example use-case in Linux: `dd bs=1 count=1024 if=/dev/ttyACM0 of=rngdata` (or just a plain `cat`).

 The app can be loaded and started using the `tkey-runapp` as described above.

-The RNG is a Hash_DRBG implementation using the BLAKE2s hash function as primitive.
-The generator will extract at most 128 bits from each hash operation, using 128 bits as exclusive evolving state.
+The RNG is a Hash_DRBG implementation using the BLAKE2s hash function as a primitive.
+The generator will extract at most 128 bits from each hash operation, using 128 bits as an exclusive, evolving state.
 The RNG will be reseeded after 1000 hash operations.
 Reseeding is done by extracting 256 entropy bits from the TK1 TRNG core.
-Note that the reseed rate can be changed during compile time by adjusting the RESEED_TIME define in main.c.
+Note that the reseed rate can be changed during compile time by adjusting the `RESEED_TIME` defined in main.c.

 ## Example blink app in assembler

-In `blink/` there is also a very, very simple app written in assembler, `blink.bin` (blink.S) that blinks the LED.
+In `blink/` there is also a very, very simple app written in assembly, `blink.bin` (blink.S) that blinks the LED.

 ## Example Touch app

 In `touch/` resides an example app of how to use the built in touch feature of the TKey.
 The application simply waits for a touch from